 When you attend CREDO Sabbath, we invite you to find your space that will allow you to step away from everyday life and practice self-care.
 This virtual experience includes live plenaries, worship, connecting in small groups, exploring spiritual practices, and sabbath rest.
 Attendees also have the option of participating in optional workshops and meeting one-on-one with CREDO facilitators, who are trained in particular subject areas.
 The Board of Pensions offers financial resources to provide for a participant’s self-selected lodging, food, and self-care resources.

 As with in-person CREDO conferences, ministers enrolled in Pastor's Participation or Minister's Choice are eligible for CREDO Sabbath.
 It is by invitation only, depending on where you are in your arc of ministry.
-Invitations will be sent on an extremely limited basis, as most seats will be filled by those postponed from spring 2020 COVID-19 cancellations.
-Invitees to Fall 2021 CREDO Sabbaths have been notified.
+The Board will continue to offer several fully online CREDO Sabbaths in 2022, and invitations to eligible participants will be emailed later this year.

 Three types of conferences are regularly offered by the Board.
 Each is designed to support ministers in a different phase of ministry — recently ordained ministers, mid-career pastors, and late-career pastors.
 CREDO conferences are by invitation only.

 CREDO and Call to Health share the objective of cultivating wholeness.
 Participants are awarded 400 Call to Health points for participating in a CREDO conference.

 Minister's Choice plan members are now eligible for CREDO conferences.